dojo/docs/dijit/_Calendar.rst

     <div id="mycal" dojoType="dijit._Calendar" value="2009-08-07" isDisabledDate="dojo.date.locale.isWeekend"></div>

-Programmatic, with a range of +/- one week
+Programmatic, with a restriction of +/- one week from the current date

 .. cv-compound::
   :height: 300